incubyte/incubyte.github.io/content/blog/are-you-saboteur.md

 ### Employees
 24. Work slowly.
 Think out ways to increase the number of movements necessary on your job: use a light hammer instead of a heavy one, try to make a small wrench do when a big one is necessary...
 25. Contrive as many interruptions to your work as you can: when changing the material on which you are working, as you would on a lathe or punch, take needless time to do it.
 If you are cutting, shaping or doing other measured work, measure dimensions twice as often as you need to.
 When you go to the lavatory, spend a longer time there than is necessary.
-13. Let cutting tools grow dull.
-They will be inefficient, will slow down production, and may damage the materials and parts you use them on.
 14. Do your work poorly and blame it on bad tools, machinery, or equipment.
 Complain that these things are preventing you from doing your job right.
 15. Never pass on your skill and experience to a new or less skillful worker.

 ## General Devices for Lowering Morale and Creating Confusion
-16. Act stupid.
+1. Act stupid.
-17. Give lengthy and incomprehensible explanations when questioned.
+2. Give lengthy and incomprehensible explanations when questioned.
-18. Report imaginary ==spies== or danger
+3. Report imaginary ~~spies~~ or danger

+## Industrial Production: Manufacturing
-14. Leave saws slightly twisted when you are not using them.
+1. Leave saws slightly twisted when you are not using them.
 After a while, they will break when used.
+2. Let cutting tools grow dull.
+They will be inefficient, will slow down production, and may damage the materials and parts you use them on.